 Aslan is very obviously an ‘authority figure’ but Lewis’ achievement is to craft a character who is both immensely powerful and enduringly attractive.
-And the key to this is subversive nature of his authority.
+And the key to this is the subversive nature of his authority.
 In an age where there is so much questioning of structural inequality and systemic injustice this is an aspect which Netflix should emphasise.

 Rowan Williams draws this out with great insight: in Narnia ‘evil is cast as the ultimate force of reaction; we are invited to see ourselves as living ‘under occupation’ and summoned to join a resistance movement.’
-Aslan’s wildness, his animality, represents the unpredictable world of grace which opposes the ‘ordered state of sin’ of the White Witch, King Miraz or the prisons we build for ourselves.
+Aslan’s wildness, his animality, represents the unpredictable world of grace which opposes the ‘ordered state of sin’ of the White Witch, King Miraz or (most deeply) the prisons we build for ourselves.
 ‘Transcendance is the wildness of joy; and the truth of God becomes a revolution against what we have made of ourselves’.

 This is why Aslan’s victories lead to riotous partying.
 As Williams points out this is an ‘explosion of liberating festivity’ which (uncomfortably for some Christian readers) includes pagan revelry.
 At the end of Prince Caspian both the god Bacchus and a drunken Silenus make appearances to celebrate the liberation Aslan brings.